hipe/tmx/basic/doc/issues/006-developing-a-pattern-language-for-abstract-structures.md

 ### a leak-proof abstraction

-above we said `destructiveness` has a strong isomorphicism with the same concept from computer science. in fact it may be too strong.
+above we said `destructiveness` has a strong isomorphism with the same concept from computer science. in fact it may be too strong.
 What we're after in developing our pattern language for abstract structures is less about talking about desctructive operations those abstract structures may exhibit,